mwouts/itables/docs/advanced_parameters.md

 The [`columnDefs.width`](https://datatables.net/reference/option/columns.width) argument let you adjust the column widths.

-You can set a fixed width for all the columns with `"targets": "_all":
+You can set a fixed width for all the columns with `"targets": "_all"`:

 ```{code-cell}
 show(